Skip to main content

 "heritage=external-dns,external-dns/owner=yy-0208-0000,external-dns/resource=ingress/kuberos/kuberos"

-Edit the route53 TXT record and update the owner, set the incorrect owner field, so external-dns couldn’t revert the information in the A record. "heritage=external-dns,external-dns/owner=yy-CCCC-BBBB,external-dns/resource=ingress/kuberos/kuberos"
+Edit the route53 TXT record and update the owner, set the incorrect owner field, so external-dns can’t revert the information in the A record. "heritage=external-dns,external-dns/owner=yy-CCCC-BBBB,external-dns/resource=ingress/kuberos/kuberos"

-Edit the “A” record and uncheck the alias option, add 2 healthy IP’s in the value filed and save the record.
+Edit the “A” record and uncheck the alias option, add 2 healthy IP’s in the value field and save the record.
 Repeat this on all the hosts using the affected NLB.